 Nobody knows how much revenue exactly WhatsApp generates except Facebook because the parent company does not share the revenue breakdown of the different products it operates.

-According to Facebook’s 2014 Form 10-Q, in the nine months prior to September 30, 2014, WhatsApp had generated a paltry revenue of $1.28 million, but that was way back when WhatsApp was charging users $1 per year fee after the first year.
+According to Facebook’s 2014 Form 10-Q, in the nine months prior to September 30, 2014, WhatsApp had generated a paltry revenue of $1.28 million, but that was way back when WhatsApp was charging users a $1 per year fee after the first year.

 In a Jan 2016 post, Forbes had predicted that WhatsApp’s average revenue per user would be $4 by 2020, which could yield revenue of around $5 billion for Facebook.